 "Tiffany Gholar's debut novel is a gripping narrative set in a world of multigenerational characters fighting for truth, integrity and wholeness."

-—Kalisha Buckhanon, author of Solemn and Upstate, winner of the ALEX Award
+—Kalisha Buckhanon, author of Speaking of Summer and Upstate, winner of the ALEX Award

 "In this smart, layered story about life in a school for troubled teens, the characters learn to embrace recovery and ultimately, one another."

 “The characters, at every age, are vulnerable, believable, multi-faceted and compelling.
 Gholar's deceptively straight-forward style, a mix of humor and brutal honesty, stokes our empathy and our hope for understanding, and makes us remember how harrowing the world can be for teenagers.
 She gets under the reader's skin, forcing attention be paid to the deep and turbulent lives of sensitive, intelligent youth.”

 —James Finn Garner, author of The Wet Nose of Danger

 "Multigenerational stories are uncommon on the YA shelves, and this element of the book fills a gap...the book helps illuminate how treatment of mental health in African American communities often lags behind that of white suburban communities. "